arshad831/panda-challenge/Weekly-challenge-2/readme.md

 ## Review and Feedback

 - The challenge organizers will review pull requests, provide feedback, and merge solutions into the main repository as appropriate.
-- Participants are encouraged to review others' solutions, provide constructive feedback, and le
+- Participants are encouraged to review others' solutions, provide constructive feedback, and learn from different approaches to the challenge.